purescript-contrib/purescript-optparse/README.md

 `--quiet` or `-q`.

 Flags, unlike regular options, have no arguments.
 They simply return a predetermined value.
-For the simple switch above, this is `True` if the user types the flag, and `False` otherwise.
+For the simple switch above, this is `true` if the user types the flag, and `false` otherwise.

 There are other kinds of basic parsers, and several ways to configure them.
 These are covered in the [Builders](#builders) section.